 When you track events with an SDK from somewhere other than a web browser, you must pass the user agent to the user context so it can be filtered with your event.
 You should pass it using the reserved

-Enable bot filtering in Optimizely first
+Enable bot filtering in Optimizely first, before implementing the

 $opt_user_agentattribute, navigate to Settings > Advanced in the Optimizely app to turn bot filtering on or off.